Meghalaya Tourist Places

 37. Air Force Museum

 A visit to this museum is no doubt a treat for history enthusiasts.
 The museum is a testimonial to the bravery and courage of the Indian Air Force.
 Visitors need to carry at least one ID proof to enter the museum.
 Although the museum is accessible to tourists on all days between 9 AM and 5 PM, it is closed on public holidays.
+Therefore, it is one of those places to visit in Meghalaya which is worthy of exploration.

 38. Borhill Falls